 We work closely with parents/ carers and children to ensure that we take into account the child's own views and aspirations and the parents/carers experience of, and hopes for, their child.
-Parents/ carers/are invited to be involved at every stage of planning and reviewing SEND provision for their child.
+This is completed through one-page profiles and parental involvement with the Assess, Plan, Do and Review cycle.
+Parents/ carers are invited to be involved at every stage of planning and reviewing SEND provision for their child.